geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 17. Repeat these last two steps for any other report that has data displayed.

-18. Close the **Security &amp; Compliance center** tab in your Internet Explorer browser but leave the other Microsoft 365 admin center tabs open for the next task.
+18. Close the **Security &amp; Compliance center** tab in your Edge browser but leave the other Microsoft 365 admin center tabs open for the next task.

 ### Task 3 – Submit a Help Request to Microsoft Support

 If an organization runs into a situation in Microsoft 365 where it needs assistance with a problem, it must submit a service request with the Microsoft Support team.
-As part of Adatum's pilot project, Holly Spencer and Patti Fernandez (Adatum's Service Support Administrator) have decided to submit a test request that does not require a call back.
+As part of Adatum's pilot project, Holly Dickson and Patti Fernandez (Adatum's Service Support Administrator) have decided to submit a test request that does not require a call back.
 They are performing this task to become familiar with the service request process.

-1. On the LON-DC1 VM, in the **Microsoft 365 admin center** tab of your Internet Explorer browser, select **Support** in the left-hand navigation pane, and then select **View service requests** to see if there are any outstanding service request tickets.
+1. On the LON-DC1 VM, in the **Microsoft 365 admin center** tab of your Edge browser, select **Support** in the left-hand navigation pane, and then select **View service requests** to see if there are any outstanding service request tickets.
 You should verify that no service requests appear on the **Service request history** page.

 2. In the left-hand navigation bar, under the **Support** group, select **New service request**.